OpenVidu/openvidu-pro-clustering/README_Ansible.md

 * OpenVidu Pro Server

   - 4443 TCP (OpenVidu Server listens on port 4443 by default)
-  - 3478 TCP (COTURN listens on port 3478 by default)
+  - 3478 TCP (coturn listens on port 3478 by default)
-  - 49152 - 65535 UDP (these ports are strongly recommended to be opened, as WebRTC randomly exchanges media through any of them)

-* Kurento Media Server
+* Media Servers

-  - 8888 TCP
-  - 1024 - 65535 UDP
+  - 40000 - 65535 UDP (WebRTC connections with clients may be established using a random port inside this range)
-  - 1024 - 65535 TCP
+  - 40000 - 65535 TCP (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used because client network is blocking it)
+  - 8888 TCP (must only be accessible for OpenVidu Server Pro instance) (Kurento Media Server listens on port 8888 by default)

 ## DNS Server